shivamkumarray23/to_do_list/README.md

 2. A pre-filled list of dummy tasks is displayed.
 3. The user can type a new task in the entry box and click **Add Task**.
 4. Tasks can be selected and modified (delete/cross/uncross).
-5. The list can be saved or loaded from a `.dat` file.
+5. The list can be saved or loaded from a `.data` file.
 6. The application keeps running until **Exit** is selected from the menu.

 ## **7. Sample Input/Output**